Rubberverse/configuration-repo/README.md

-# Rubberverse Dockerfile(s)
+# Rubberverse Dockerfiles and Quadlet deployment examples

-Mish-mash of Dockerfile(s): for-fun, experimental and sometimes modified project Dockerfile(s) to suit my deployment needs.
+Mish-mash of random Dockerfiles that I've threw up and some edits of project Dockerfiles to suit my own needs.
+Along with optional Quadlet examples.

 ## But why?